Point-DAE: Denoising Autoencoders for Self-supervised Point Cloud Learning: Related Work

 \section{Related Work}

-\textbf{Pre-training by Reconstruction.} Feature learning via reconstructing the input data has a long research history \cite{hinton2006reducing,vincent2008extracting}.
+\textbf{Pre-training by Reconstruction.} Feature learning via sample reconstruction has a long research history \cite{hinton2006reducing,vincent2008extracting}.
 Recently, masked modeling has gained increasing attention in multiple data modalities, where we mask some parts of the data signals as input and learn an encoder-decoder model to reconstruct the masked data.
 The pioneering masked language modeling has achieved a significant performance boost on downstream tasks \cite{radford2018improving,devlin2018bert}.
 Inspired by this, masked image modeling \cite{bao2021beit,he2021masked} and masked video modeling \cite{tong2022videomae,feichtenhofer2022masked} are actively investigated and present considerable successes.
 Recently, masked modeling is also explored in the point cloud domain with irregular data input.
-An initial attempt mask points via view occlusion \cite{wang2021unsupervised}, and recent works mask point patches with the Transformer backbone \cite{vaswani2017attention}.
+An initial attempt masks points via view occlusion \cite{wang2021unsupervised}, and recent works mask point patches with the Transformer backbone \cite{vaswani2017attention}.
 Given discrete tokens from point patches via dVAE \cite{rolfe2016discrete}, Point-BERT \cite{yu2021point} reconstructs masked tokens with a contrastive objective.
 Without dVAE mapping, Point-MAE \cite{pang2022masked} and Point-M2AE \cite{zhang2022point} reconstruct the masked point patches directly with a pure masked autoencoding framework.
 Besides explicit points, the target of implicit 3D representations, such as occupancy value and signed distance function, is also studied given masked point cloud \cite{liu2022masked,yan2022implicit}.
-Unlike these masked modeling methods that only corrupt partial points of the input, we additionally corrupt all input points with the affine transformation, the effectiveness of which is justified on broad downstream tasks with various backbones.
+Unlike these masked modeling methods that only corrupt points by masking local regions, we investigate a more general denoising autoencoder by conducting sample corruption in a broader space.
+With such a comprehensive study, we recommend to use another global affine transformation corruption to complement the local masking strategy, leading to more effective and robust feature representation for point clouds.